Urakshata, also known as Kshatksheen, is described as an independent disease in the Charak Chikitsa Sthan Adhyay 11.

 The manifest symptoms of Urakshata are mentioned below.

-If the chest trauma then the patient shows the following manifestations.
+If there is Kshata (chest trauma) then the patient shows the following manifestations.

 - Uro Ruja (Chest pain)